NAKlama/HormoneLevels/README.md

 Of course, feel free to create the files for that yourself, and make a pull-request.
 I'd be happy to collaborate with someone implementing some cool additional features.

+Any papers going into detail about the pharmacokinetics of various esters that may be of interest would be greatly appreciated, to bring the modelling as close to the real thing as possible.

 ## Disclaimer

 I am not a medical professional.
 The values estimated from this software should not